SAVE THE DATE:

 Tara McDonough – grants and community partnerships

-James Patefield – box office and community partnerships
+James Patefield – audience engagement and community partnerships

 Kristen Peters – marketing and strategy